Amsterdam Honours’ Student Council

 Student Faculty Representatives

-The Student Faculty Representatives of the VU University and the University of Amsterdam both consist of about 12 students from the different faculties.
-They have the responsibility of keeping close contact with the students and the coordinator of their own faculty.
-By evaluating the faculty’s Honours Programme and forming a bridge between students and policymakers, they seek to guard the quality of the Honours Programme.
+The Faculty Honours Student Representatives consist of about 12 to 14 Honours students from the different faculties of VU and UvA.
+They have the responsibility of keeping in close contact with the Honours students and the Honours coordinator of their own faculty.
+Moreover, they are partly responsible for the promotion of the Honours Programme within their faculty.
+Furthermore, by evaluating the faculty’s Honours Programme through the annual survey, by hosting a focus group and by receiving feedback/questions from students, they form a bridge between students and policymakers, and in turn, guard the quality of the Honours Programme.

-• Keep in contact with the students of your faculty;
+- Keeping in contact with the Honours Students of their faculty;

 |University of Amsterdam|